MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/4-getting-directions/readme.md

 **Explanation of script.js updates:**

-The code added to `script.js` enables your application to provide interactive directions between two locations using the MapsIndoors SDK.
-Here’s what each part accomplishes:

-- **Directions Panel State Management:** Functions like `showDirectionsUI()` and `hideDirectionsUI()` ensure that only one panel (search, details, or directions) is visible at a time, providing a clear and focused user experience.
+* **Directions Panel and UI State Management:** Adds a new directions panel to the UI and updates the state management functions (`showSearchUI`, `showDetailsUI`, `showDirectionsUI`, and their hide counterparts) so only one panel (search, details, or directions) is visible at a time.
+The details panel now includes a "Get Directions" button that opens the directions panel with the selected location as the destination.
-- **Origin and Destination Selection:** The code allows users to search for and select both an origin and a destination.
+* **Origin and Destination Selection:** Implements logic for searching and selecting both an origin and a destination.
 The destination is pre-filled when the user clicks "Get Directions" from a location's details, while the origin can be searched and selected interactively.
+The origin search uses the same LocationsService as the main search.
-- **Route Calculation:** When both locations are set, clicking "Show Route" uses the [DirectionsService](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.DirectionsService.html) to calculate a route between them.
-The `getRoute()` method returns a route object containing all the steps and legs of the journey.
-See the [getRoute() documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.DirectionsService.html#getRoute) for details on available options and response structure.
+* **Route Calculation:** When both origin and destination are set, clicking "Show Route" uses `mapsindoors.services.DirectionsService.getRoute()` to calculate a route between them.
+The route object contains all the steps and legs of the journey.
-- **Route Display and Navigation:** The [DirectionsRenderer](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html) is used to visually display the calculated route on the map.
-The `setRoute()` method loads the route, and `setStepIndex()` allows the user to step through each part of the route.
-For more, see the [setRoute()](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html#setRoute) and [setStepIndex()](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.directions.DirectionsRenderer.html#setStepIndex) references.
+* **Route Display and Step Navigation:** The route is displayed on the map using `mapsindoors.directions.DirectionsRenderer`.
+The renderer is initialized with the current MapsIndoors instance and displays the route visually.
+The user can step through the route using the "Previous" and "Next" buttons, which update the map and the step indicator via the `showCurrentStep()` function.
+The navigation buttons are enabled/disabled based on the current step.
-- **Step Navigation:** The "Previous" and "Next" buttons let users move through the route instructions, updating the map and the step indicator accordingly.
-This is managed by the `showCurrentStep()` function, which keeps the UI in sync with the current step of the route.

-By combining these elements, the code provides a seamless way for users to get and follow directions within your venue.
-For a deeper understanding of each SDK method or class, refer to the MapsIndoors [JavaScript SDK Reference Guide](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/).
+* **Event Listeners:** All necessary event listeners are set up for search, details, directions, and navigation actions.
+This ensures the UI responds to user input and updates the map and panels accordingly.

+These updates allow users to search for a location, view its details, and get step-by-step directions between two locations within your venue, all within a clear and interactive UI.

 ## Expected Outcome